-Train tickets can really start to add on to the cost of a trip to Scotland.
-If you plan to make the most of the train travel in Scotland and leave some flexibility in your schedule as you can hop on trains last minute.
-There are several options for different passes, but the most extensive is the Spirit of Scotland pass.
+Train tickets can really start to add to the cost of a trip to Scotland.
+If you plan to make the most of the train travel in Scotland, leave some flexibility in your schedule as you can hop on trains at the last minute.
+There are several options for different passes, but the Spirit of Scotland pass is the most extensive.

 Rail Pass Details

 |Travel Days||Period of Time||Price|

 While the UK has one of the densest rail networks anywhere in the world, we think there’s no better way to explore Scotland than by road.
 This is especially true if you’re planning on heading to those parts of the country – including its many island groups, the Scottish Highlands, and the North Coast 500 route – that the railways simply don’t reach.

 And while organized tours certainly have their place, we love the freedom and opportunities that self-drives offer.
 Rental car

 These are average prices for summer rentals booked three-four months in advance out of Edinburgh.
 If you travel in the offseason, rates are much lower, with averages well under £100 a week.
 The real problem is in the summer as car rentals can become scarce if not booked well enough in advance.
 Do yourself a favor and book your rental car as soon as you have your trip in mind, you can always cancel later.
 We like to compare rental car prices on Discover Car Hire.

 |Car Type||Weekly Rental Price|

 This is just an average guess of what the total cost of a car rental for a week would cost in summer.
 It’s based on previous trips in which we have rented a car in Scotland.
 It’s totally possible to go over or under these estimations.